Westwood Holdings Group (NYSE:WHG) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Westwood Holdings Group (NYSE:WHG – Free Report) in a research note published on Sunday morning.
+StockNews.com initiated coverage on shares of Westwood Holdings Group (NYSE:WHG – Free Report) in a research report sent to investors on Monday morning.
 The brokerage issued a buy rating on the asset manager’s stock.

-Separately, TheStreet raised Westwood Holdings Group from a d+ rating to a c- rating in a research report on Monday, May 15th.
+Separately, TheStreet upgraded Westwood Holdings Group from a d+ rating to a c- rating in a research note on Monday, May 15th.

 About Westwood Holdings Group